Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 If you live for Netflix, then you’ll want to read this section in full.
 We tested both CyberGhost and NordVPN on various servers to see just how easy it is for users to access geo-restricted content with their apps.
 To our surprise, we discovered CyberGhost’s biggest strength.

-One area that CyberGhost shines more than NordVPN is streaming and torrenting Known as the best VPN for streaming, CyberGhost maintains dedicated streaming servers on one of the largest server networks in the world.
+One area that CyberGhost shines more than NordVPN is streaming and torrenting.
+Known as one of the best VPNs for streaming, CyberGhost maintains dedicated streaming servers on one of the largest server networks in the world.
 It has over 6,200+ servers across 90 countries, adding new locations every week to meet the demands of its users.
 And, like ExpressVPN, CyberGhost bravely advertises an extensive list of the streaming websites it can unblock, the most important being Netflix, BBC iPlayer, and ESPN+.

 While NordVPN still offers decent streaming capabilities, it isn’t on the same level as CyberGhost.
 NordVPN does have a sizable server network with 5,500+ servers spanning 59 countries.
 Yet, rather than providing a list of websites it can unblock, NordVPN vaguely makes the statement that it can “unblock international content.”
 Still, NordVPN was able to bypass popular sites like Netflix, YouTube, and BBC iPlayer, which is more than other competitors can say for themselves.